Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 While you won’t get the spin rates that you’ll find with a golf ball like the Titleist Pro V1, for the value, the SuperSoft delivers great greenside control for shorter birdies and par putts.

-But if you are a beginner that swings hard, the SuperSoft does provide exceptional forgiveness by reducing that dreaded side spin that creates those ugly slices and hooks we are all trying to avoid.
+But if you are a beginner who swings hard, the SuperSoft does provide exceptional forgiveness by reducing that dreaded side spin that creates those ugly slices and hooks we are all trying to avoid.

 On the green, these soft golf balls offer a vast improvement over the harder two-piece distance balls.